pkopriv2/bourne/amoeba/README.md

 Externalizing time allows us to index data on non-ambiguous elements (e.g. keys) while reconciling any issues of delivery by only ever accepting the latest observed value for an item.
-Amoeba indexes are both idempotent and eventually consistent.

 ### Deleting a value